SimonRenggli1/Spirit-Seekers/README.md

 - OS: Windows 10 64Bit

 # Installation
-- Phantom Pursuit cannot be downloaded at the moment.
+- Spirit Seekers cannot be downloaded at the moment.
+- Open Alpha planned on the 30.12.2023

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details